-Have you ever thought about why Kombucha contains a minimal amount of alcohol in most cases?
-However, the lively tea drink is in no way comparable to wine or beer.
-During fermentation, Kombucha also produces a small percentage of alcohol as a result of the fermentation process.
-So that you can better understand this process, we have put together all the important questions about kombucha and alcohol content for you!
-How is alcohol produced in Kombucha?
-Is there kombucha without alcohol?
+Have you ever wondered why kombucha usually contains a minimal amount of alcohol?
+However, this lively tea beverage is by no means comparable to wine or beer.
+During fermentation, kombucha also produces a small percentage of alcohol.
+To help you better understand this process, we've compiled all the important questions about kombucha and its alcohol content!
+How is alcohol produced in kombucha?
+Is there alcohol-free kombucha?
 Can pregnant women drink kombucha?
-Can I make non-alcoholic kombucha?
+Can I make alcohol-free kombucha?

 Kombucha - The tea drink briefly explained!

-Kombucha is a fermented fermentation drink that is made using a kombucha culture.
-The so-called tea fungus (Kombucha fungus, Scoby) consists of various microorganisms, bacteria and yeast cultures.
-It turns tea and sugar into a healthy soft drink.
-During the fermentation process, bacterial cultures and yeasts metabolize sugared tea into valuable vitamins, organic acids and enzymes, among other things.
+Kombucha is a fermented beverage produced using a kombucha culture.
+The tea fungus (kombucha fungus, SCOBY) consists of various microorganisms, bacteria, and yeast cultures.
+It transforms tea and sugar into a healthy refreshing beverage.
+During the fermentation process, bacterial cultures and yeast metabolize sweetened tea into valuable vitamins, organic acids, and enzymes, among other nutrients.

-Anyone who has ever fermented kombucha themselves will quickly understand how alcohol can be produced in kombucha.
-To put it simply, the yeast ferments the sugar in the tea mixture during fermentation.
-This produces alcohol and natural carbonic acid.
-The bacteria feed on the resulting alcohol and convert it into healthy nutrients.
-This also creates the Kombucha typical sour taste.
+Anyone who has ever fermented kombucha will quickly understand how alcohol can form in kombucha.
+Simply put, during fermentation, the yeast ferments the sugar in the tea mixture.
+This creates alcohol and natural carbon dioxide.
+The bacteria, in turn, feed on the resulting alcohol, converting it into healthy nutrients.
+This also creates the sour taste typical of kombucha.

 Would you like to ferment your own kombucha?
 Here 's a step-by-step guide for beginners!